Neurologist guilty on 12 counts of sexually abusing patients

 “We entrust doctors to respect our bodies and health when we go to them for help, yet Dr. Cruciani utterly violated that duty,” District Attorney Alvin Bragg said in a statement.
 Cruciani, Bragg added, “left in his wake six survivors who continue to suffer from debilitating diseases, and now, years of trauma.”

-The doctor had denied the allegations.
+Cruciani had worked for several leading pain-management providers during his career.
+He has denied the sexual abuse allegations.
 His attorney, Fred Sosinsky, said Friday there would be an appeal.

 “My client and his beautiful family are crushed by today’s verdict,” the lawyer said.
 “In the end, it appears that the collective weight of six accusers, rather than a fair consideration of each of their problematic accounts, carried the day.”